seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **LUCIUS**
 Dead, if you will; but not to be his wife,
-That is another’s lawful promised love.
+That is another's lawful promised love.

 *Exit*

 **SATURNINUS**
 No, Titus, no; the emperor needs her not,
 Nor her, nor thee, nor any of thy stock:
-I’ll trust, by leisure, him that mocks me once;
+I'll trust, by leisure, him that mocks me once;
 Thee never, nor thy traitorous haughty sons,
 Confederates all thus to dishonour me.
 Was there none else in Rome to make a stale,
 But Saturnine?
 Full well, Andronicus,
 Agree these deeds with that proud brag of thine,
-That said’st I begg’d the empire at thy hands.
+That said'st I begg'd the empire at thy hands.

 **TITUS ANDRONICUS**
 O monstrous! what reproachful words are these?

 **SATURNINUS**
 But go thy ways; go, give that changing piece
-To him that flourish’d for her with his sword
+To him that flourish'd for her with his sword
 A valiant son-in-law thou shalt enjoy;
 One fit to bandy with thy lawless sons,
 To ruffle in the commonwealth of Rome.